Women and Underrepresented Creatives Need Support

 EQUIPPING HER TO SUCCEED

-We discussed scenarios she would run into during future classes and reverse engineered solutions so she would feel equipped to fill in the gaps created by overly abstract assignments, and meet her deadlines.
+As we neared the end of the mentorship, we discussed scenarios Amanda would run into during future classes and reverse engineered solutions so she would feel equipped to fill in the gaps created by overly abstract assignments, and meet her deadlines.

 By the end of the course she had a story that both demonstrated her new process and techniques, and a more hopeful attitude returning to classes.
-In the course immediately following ours, she was able to tackle abstract prompts with more confidence and ease and hit her assignment deadline.
-Throughout our mentoring she was able to fulfill the assignments on the same major deadlines I set for neurotypical artists as well.
-She was able to improve her assignments in the following class using the custom processes we created together.
+In the course immediately following ours, she was able to tackle abstract prompts with more confidence and hit her assignment deadline using the custom processes we created together.

 REVIEWS